mdn/content/files/en-us/web/api/html_dom_api/microtask_guide/in_depth/index.md

 ## JavaScript execution contexts

+> [!NOTE]
-> **Note:** The details here are generally not important to most JavaScript programmers.
+> The details here are generally not important to most JavaScript programmers.
 This information is provided as a basis for why microtasks are useful and how they function; if you don't care, you can skip this and come back later if you find that you need to.

 When a fragment of JavaScript code runs, it runs inside an **execution context**.
 There are three types of code that create a new execution context: